 Once ovulation is over, your progesterone starts to rise.
 This means you’re likely going to experience a drop in your libido.

 While you’re on your period, both estrogen and progesterone levels are lower, so your sex drive might not be super strong.
 With that said, a few days into your bleed, estrogen begins to rise again, and you may notice you're actually a bit horny (article about period sex for another time 😉)

 So, next time you want to get it on, think about where in your menstrual cycle you may be!
 It might help explain why you feel the way you do and how your cycle influences your sex drive as a result.

 Having healthy hormonal shifts means that this fluctuation happens naturally, and it's okay!
 We are not meant to be one way all month.
-OVA MOON that was tailored to support your changing hormones can help boost energy and libido while also evening out hormonal shifts throughout the month 😘
+Ova Moon Hormone + Cycle Balancing Multivitamin is tailored to support your changing hormones can help boost energy and libido while also evening out hormonal shifts throughout the month 😘

-When it comes to shifts in libido, we've learned a lot from experience, and we got you! 😉
+When it comes to shifts in libido, we've learned a lot from experience, and we've got you! 😉